 It is as damaging to health as smoking 15 cigarettes a day.
 It can accelerate the risks of dementia, heart disease and depression upon an individual.
 It increases the risk of death by 29%.

 Basildon Council are running a campaign to encourage residents to come Together at Christmas.
 The council and many other local groups run activities throughout the year to engage with those who are lonely or at risk of social isolation.
 Please do join one of these activities.
 If you know a neighbour is alone then visit them or invite them for a cuppa and a mince pie.
 You can support the campaign by making a small donation online to help tackle this important issue.
-To make a donation online see Mayor's Charity Appeal - Unseen Unheard.
+To make a donation online see Mayor's Charity Appeal - Partnering the Polly Parrot Appeal and supporting local food banks.

 I have chosen to support the Jo Cox Foundation as one of my charities this year and we are in the process of setting up More in Common Basildon which will have the goal of reducing social isolation and loneliness whilst building greater community cohesion.